 - 1 cup all-purpose flour

-- 1 tsp salt (use pink salt if available)
+- 1 teaspoon salt (use pink salt if available)

 - 1 egg plus 1 yolk at room temperature